 4. Whole Food Multi

 The evidence for multi-vitamin supplementation is mixed at best, and in many cases it doesn’t seem to do all that much.
-However, I think a high-quality multivitamin is a decent shout as an “insurance policy” for those who can spare the cash.
-This is particularly true of someone trying to lose body weight as they will be on a reduced intake of food and so by nature on a reduced intake of micronutrients, then I have no issue with them wanting to take one.
+However, for those who wish to use it as an “insurance policy”, as they will be on a reduced intake of food and so by nature on a reduced intake of micronutrients, then I have no issue with them wanting to take one.

 So that’s it.
 The basics on supplements you should know before investing.